bnchdrff/dockerfiles/nginx-php5-drupal/README.md

 Inside this project, you can find a Dockerfile and related configs to build a Debian Wheezy install with nginx and php5-fpm configured to host a Drupal site, along with sshd, managed by supervisord.

+The container can use volumes from a data-only container to hold nginx config and Drupal site code.

 The nginx and php configuration is from [perusio's repo](https://github.com/perusio/drupal-with-nginx).

 ## Requirements